-One concept that proved useful during the 2020 cycle was the development of County Profiles, which are essentially an expanded contact list for each county.
-These start with a common outline and were proposed to help ensure that all potential outreach partners and information sources in each county are contacted in the course of a redistricting cycle.
-Although there is not yet a full set of county profiles, the 2020 Commission may consider tasking staff with completing county profiles for all 58 counties prior to the seating of the 2030 Commission to facilitate the earliest possible contact by the new commissioners with those identified in the profiles.
+&lt;sup>40 See p.
+X for more on the discussion regarding the Commission's timeline information sources in each county are contacted in the course of a redistricting cycle.
+Although there is not yet a full set of county profiles, the 2020 CRC may consider tasking staff with completing county profiles for all 58 counties prior to the seating of the 2030 CRC to facilitate the earliest possible contact by the new commissioners with those identified in the profiles.
 To the extent practicable, this task should be combined with updating the media list that was built during the 2020 cycle.
 One of the observations during the lessons-learned discussions was that earlier relationships with CBOs would have helped generate earlier public inputs.
 Commissioners also agreed that starting early would help build institutional relationships that aren't specific to individual commissioners.